 Since the area accessible to the public is unpaved, no trackout control device is required.
-However, the facility must still comply with the requirement to maintain a hard cohesive surface or paved road on all on-site roads in the permanent areas of the site and on all roads on which batch trucks and material delivery trucks drive.
+However, the facility must still comply with the requirement to maintain a cohesive hard surface on all on-site roads in the permanent areas of the site and on all roads on which batch trucks and delivery trucks drive.

 Is a company that owns or operates asphalt delivery trucks, ready-mix delivery trucks, and delivery trucks that haul heavy rock to construction sites required to be registered under the Subcontractor Registration Program?

-Although the types of trucks listed above are not specifically identified in the dust generating operation definition, these types of trucks use staging areas, parking areas, material storage areas, or access routes to and from a site, which is identified as a dust-generating operation in the definition.
-Therefore, a company that owns or operates asphalt delivery trucks, ready-mix delivery trucks, and delivery trucks that haul heavy rock must be registered under the Subcontractor Registration Program.
+Although the types of trucks listed above are not specifically identified in the dust generating operation definition, these types of trucks use staging areas, parking areas, material storage areas, or access routes to and from a site.
+All of these activities are dust-generating operations, therefore, a company that owns or operates asphalt delivery trucks, ready-mix delivery trucks, and delivery trucks that haul heavy rock must be registered under the Subcontractor Registration Program.

 Page reviewed14 September 2018